davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

      int *ptr;       //declare pointer to an int
      ```

-     This declares a new variable named `ptr`.
-It can hold a memory address that stores an `int`.
+     This declares a pointer variable (like a notepad we can write an address on) named `ptr`.
+It can hold a single memory address that stores an `int`.
 Of course, `ptr` is itself a variable that requires storage, and our figure shows that `ptr` itself is located in byte addresses `35372` to `35375`.

    - On **Line 6**: